Skip to content

 2. Immunization forms (including the Certificate of Immunization and the Tuberculosis Screening forms, and the additional Tuberculosis Risk Assessment form if you have risk for tuberculosis)

-3. Patient Agreement form (including statements giving permission to treat you, agreement to pay charges that you may incur, and understanding of your rights to privacy and to ask questions about your care and safety)
+3. Patient Agreement form (must be signed annually and including statements giving permission to treat you, agreement to pay charges that you may incur, and understanding of your rights to privacy and to ask questions about your care and safety)

 Helpful Hints